davidolrik/sublime-rsync-ssh/README.md

                 // Here we tell rsync to use the umask on the destination to set the permissions "--no-perms", "--chmod=ugo=rwX"
             ],
-            // Stuff we don't want rsync to copy "excludes":
+            // Stuff we do not want rsync to copy "excludes":
             [
                 ".git*",